 - various “curriculum planning” behaviors that show when students are paused either because of the task or because of the teacher’s interventions

-Thus, big data and behavior detecting assist teachers in analyzing reasons for ineffectiveness.
-And, also, help find new ways for students to help them struggle with their learning goals.
+Thus, big data and behavior detection assist teachers in analyzing reasons for ineffectiveness.
+And, it also, helps find new ways for students to help them struggle with their learning goals.